-Staff and governors should use a school email account or Governor Hub for all official communication to ensure everyone is protected through the traceability of communication.
+Staff and governors should use a school email account or Governor Hub for all official staff communication to ensure everyone is protected through the traceability of communication.
 Under no circumstances should staff contact pupils, parents or conduct any school business using a personal email address.
-Pupils may only use school approved accounts on the school system and only for educational purposes.
-Where required parent/carer permission will be obtained for the account to exist.
+Pupils should use school approved accounts on the school system for educational purposes.
+Where required parent/carer permission will be obtained for the pupil account to exist.
 For advice on emailing, sharing personal or confidential information or the need to gain parent permission refer to the policy for GDPR.
 Emails created or received as part of any school role will be subject to disclosure in response to a request for information under the Freedom of Information Act 2000.

-Staff, governors and pupils should not open emails or attachments from suspect sources and should report their receipt to Lynne Blake, ICT technician.
+Staff, governors, and pupils should not open emails or attachments from suspect sources and should report their receipt to ICT technician (SITTS).